Who was Sharif Osman Hadi? What did he stand for, and who did he represent?

 There was no good news, and no hope even, but I clung to a little exchange the two doctors had in front of the cameras, very fleeting, but I now realise it was all we had.
 While explaining that they had put Hadi on the ventilator to give him artificial respiratory support, they turned to each other momentarily and one said to the other, "Although we noticed there was effort on the patient's part, and he was able to breathe on his own, didn't we?"

 It had indicated to them that he was fighting for his life, and that was encouraging to them.
 It was all I needed to keep hoping, throughout the next week, as they took him to Singapore and we waited painstakingly for some significant update.
-Right until the very end, I refused to believe they could take him away from us.
+If Hadi was fighting, I was convinced he would make it.
+Even as Esha silently cried every night reading about him, right until the very end, I remained upbeat, refusing to believe he would be gone.

 Over the last few months, I had come to view Hadi almost as a force of nature, like a pocket cyclone.
 Diminutive and unassuming, always dressed in a simple punjabi, you would never guess the boy with the permanently unkempt hair carried the kind of fire in him that he did, till he would look you in the eye and start speaking.

-And of course, his performance of 'Bidrohi', National Poet Kazi Nazrul Islam's masterpiece.
-It is the most riveting recitation of the rebel's anthem you will ever see, as Hadi snarls and soars and almost swears, his every vein pulsating with its ferocious rhythm, its invincible ethos.
+And of course, there is his performance of 'Bidrohi', National Poet Kazi Nazrul Islam's masterpiece.
+It is the most riveting recitation of the rebel's anthem you will ever see, as Hadi snarls and soars and swerves and sways (and almost swears), his every vein pulsating with its ferocious rhythm, its invincible ethos.
 Available on Youtube, it leaves everyone spellbound, and captures Hadi as the cultural force he had become.
-The boy from the madrasah, presenting a take on Nazrul like no one had ever done before, stripped down to raw emotion.
+The boy from the madrasah, presenting a take on Nazrul like no one had ever done before, stripped down to its rawest emotions.
 Like Chhayanaut had never seen before.
 Yes, he was a threat to the establishment.

 In the last days of his life, Hadi was increasingly busy trying to cover every inch of the sprawling urban constituency of Dhaka-8, where he was running, somewhat audaciously, as an independent candidate in the next election, pending the EC's approval.
 Now of course there will be no need for that.

 Osman Hadi had been receiving threats from Awami League leaders and activists since November this year.
 Awami League supporters were seen rejoicing over his shooting.
-A brief outline of these events in Sharif Osman Hadi's short but scarred life is given below.
+A brief outline of these events was covered by Bangla Fact, that is run by the Press Institute of Bangladesh.

-From 8 May 2025 to 10 May 2025, a movement was started demanding the banning of Bangladesh Awami League as a terrorist and seditious organization, the inclusion of provisions for the trial of political parties in the International Crimes Tribunal Act, and the issuance of a declaration of the July Revolution.
-Osman Hadi was one of the voices of this movement.
+In May 2025, a movement grew demanding the banning of Bangladesh Awami League as a terrorist and seditious organisation, the inclusion of provisions for the trial of political parties in the International Crimes Tribunal Act, and issuing the July Declaration.
+Hadi was one of the voices of this movement.

-Former Chhatra League leader Dalton Saubat Hira made several threats against Osman Hadi, calling for violence against him and revealing his address and phone number.
+Former Chhatra League leader Dalton Heera made several threats against Osman Hadi, calling for violence against him and revealing his address and phone number.

-On the same day, he posted Osman Hadi's phone number and permanent address on Facebook and called for violence against Osman Hadi and his family members.
-He posted at least 5 posts about Hadi that day.
-Earlier, on September 28, he posted a post calling for the killing of Osman Hadi "Killing is obligatory."
+On the same day, he posted Hadi's phone number and permanent address on Facebook and called for violence against Hadi and his family members.
+He posted at least 5 times about Hadi that day.
+Earlier, on September 28, he posted regarding Osman Hadi: "Killing is obligatory."

-It is worth noting that on that day, Osman Hadi had said that he had received death threats through calls and texts from at least 30 domestic and foreign numbers within three hours.
+It is worth noting that Hadi had said that he had received death threats through calls and texts from at least 30 domestic and foreign numbers, according to Bangla Fact.

 Osman Hadi was supposed to go to various mosques for his election campaign after Friday prayers on December 12.
-At noon, while he was riding a rickshaw along Bijoynagar Calvert Road, two helmeted men on a motorcycle shot him.
+At noon, while he was riding a rickshaw along Bijoynagar Calvert Road, two helmeted men on a motorcycle rode up beside him, and one of them fired one shot from very close range.
 He was taken to Dhaka Medical College Hospital.
 Later, from there, he was taken to Evercare Hospital.
 On December 15, he was taken to Singapore for advanced treatment and admitted to Singapore General Hospital.

 Because he was running against BNP heavyweight Mirza Abbas, the finger of blame initially pointed, rather simplistically, at the BNP candidate.
 But this made no sense.
 Hadi had never disrespected Abbas.
 Till the end, his inspiration in politics remained 'Shaheed President Zia', apart from a local BNP leader in Nalchhity, whose name I don't quite recall at the moment.
 His decision to not join NCP, after joining the Nagorik Committee, was likely due to the new party going too hard, too soon against BNP.
 He repeatedly insisted in his speeches, "We must not corner BNP."